 Switzerland forward Embolo not travelling to US as travel authorisation under review - Swiss federation

-PARIS, June 2 : Switzerland forward Breel Embolo will not travel with the World Cup squad to the U.S. on Tuesday after his ESTA authorisation was placed under review, the Swiss federation said.
+PARIS, June 2 : Switzerland forward Breel Embolo did not travel with the World Cup squad to the U.S. on Tuesday after his ESTA authorisation was placed under review, the Swiss federation said.

+Embolo’s issue comes after a Swiss court ruling linked to a 2018 altercation in Basel became final nine months ago.

+The Stade Rennais striker was convicted in 2023 of making multiple threats and handed a suspended fine, a verdict upheld on appeal after judges rejected his account of the incident.
+Swiss media reported in April that Embolo had decided not to take the case to the Federal Court, making the judgement final.

 "Unfortunately, Breel Embolo is currently unable to travel to the United States with the team," the Swiss federation said in a statement.